waxz/Autonomous-Driving-SLAM/README.md

 ## Table of Contents

 #### [1.
 Motion model](Unit_A)
- - **Summary:** Developed a motion model, transformed the motor ticks of the robot into a real world trajectory and corrected the calibration error by using LiDAR data to detect the location of the landmarks in scanner's coordinate system.
+ - **Summary:** Developed a motion model, transformed the motor ticks of the robot into a real world trajectory and corrected the calibration error by using the LiDAR data to detect the location of the landmarks in scanner's coordinate system.
  - **Keywords:** Motion model, motor model, LiDAR and encoder data.

 #### [2.
 Localization](Unit_B)